CH-Sampath/digitization-and-analysis-of-marks/README.md

 All project files are located in the home directory.
 Below is an overview of the key files:

 - **app.bat:** The main executable file that initiates the entire process.
+Replace the paths in accordance to your system
 - **requirements.txt:** Lists all dependencies required to run the project.
 - **Python Source Files:** Contain the source code for digit recognition, data processing, GUI implementation, and data encryption.
 - **Excel Data Files:** Store input scanned images and the output of the digit recognition and analysis processes.